maudrow/personal-crm/RECORDS.md

 # RECORDS

+## 2022-04-11 - Integration testing

+A recent experience in another repo showed that a dependency broke the main repo script, but this breaking change wasn't caught in CI.
+It occurs to me that this should have been caught with integration tests.
+I should add integration tests here and in every other repo that I'm working with.

 ## 2022-04-09 - Setup local development

 Today I got Supabase working the same on my machine and on the Supabase servers.
 This is awesome.
 I primarily followed [this](https://supabase.com/docs/guides/local-development) tutorial.